-Leslie Wang is an Assistant Professor of Sociology at the University of Massachusetts Boston, award winning author, and life coach.
+Leslie Wang is an Associate Professor of Sociology at the University of Massachusetts Boston, award winning author, and life coach.
 A Southern California native, she received her Ph.D. in 2010 from the Department of Sociology at the University of California, Berkeley.

 Dr. Wang is the author of Outsourced Children: Orphanage Care and Adoption in Globalizing China (2016), published by Stanford University Press.
 Based on a year and a half of ethnographic fieldwork, this is the very first systematic study of orphanage care in China.
 The book addresses the moral and ethical issues that are raised when state authorities allow their vulnerable children to be cared for by outsiders.
 Such nations are typically viewed as weaker global players.
 However, the book argues that China has turned this notion on its head by outsourcing the care of its unwanted children to attract foreign resources and secure closer ties with Western nations, particularly the United States.